Berg0162/simcline/FTMS Enabled/FTMS_Simcline/experiment-esp32s3_FTMS_Simcline_v000/README.md

 <img src="https://github.com/Berg0162/simcline/blob/master/images/GalibierSE.gif" align="left" width=539 height=280>
 <br clear="left">

-## Video of user interface during fictional riding
+## Video of display during fictional riding
 Notice that the road inclination data were randomly generated (between -10 and +20) in a pace that one will never meet in the real world, just to show the interface during a long ride!
 [See video on Youtube](https://www.youtube.com/watch?v=asnAkheFVb0&t=11s)